The Perfect 2 Day San Sebastian Itinerary for First Timers

 The museum reopened in 2019, and is well-worth the short drive from the city if you have more time in your San Sebastián itinerary.

-Take a Day Trip San Juan de Gaztelugatxe
+Take a Day Trip to Bilbao and San Juan de Gaztelugatxe

 There you have it – the perfect San Sebastian itinerary for first time visitors to the city!